 In its early stages, melanoma is a treatable condition.
 But the cancer must be identified and treated swiftly.

-If you ever see a new mole or a suspicious mark on your skin, promptly have it evaluated by a dermatologist.
-If your immune system is weakened by a condition such as HIV, getting checked is especially important.
+If you ever see a new mole or a suspicious mark on your skin, promptly have a dermatologist evaluate it.
+If a condition such as HIV has weakened your immune system, getting checked is especially important.

-Be sure to familiarize yourself with the ABCDE method, which can help you determine if a mole is potentially cancerous or not.
+It’s important to familiarize yourself with the ABCDE method, which can help you determine whether a mole is potentially cancerous.